 The truth is, many books never get published simply because most people aren’t sure how to publish a book.
 I want to share with you the 10 most important questions a publisher will ask you about your book.

 Answer these in your writing and you will be able to publish your own book in no time.

-If you want to get the quick start, ultra-fast tips to get your book written and published, you can click here.
+If you want to get a proven 5-step plan to writing and publishing a book, sign up for our upcoming webinar here.
 Otherwise, keep reading to learn exactly why you want to answer all of these questions.

 1) Who is the Market for Your Book?